ionicfirebaseapp/Clothingapps/README.md

 7. Create a ticket for query or complaint
 8. Manage Address and Profile details
-9. Payment Integration (Braintree, PayPal, Stripe, COD)
-10. Design and Develop with Angular 5
+9. Payment Integration (Braintree, PayPal, Stripe, COD) 10.Design and Develop with Angular 5
-11. Easy to Integrate with any Rest API
+11.Easy to Integrate with any Rest API

 ## What's included